Professor, Department of Biological Sciences

 BIOL 431/531: This is a general pharmacology course for undergraduate and graduate-students.
 Topics include the pharmacokinetics and pharmacodynamics.
 All major drug classes are covered in this course.

 Both courses are taught in the fall semesters

-BIOL 100 at Boise State University (spring semesters).
-This is a non-majors course covering all aspects of biology.
-A two-hour weekly lab reinforces concepts taught in lecture.
-I also teach the electronic course for this class during spring semesters.
+BIOL 100 at Boise State University (Electronic): This is a non-majors course covering all aspects of biology.

 The primary focus of my laboratory is involved in the research involving neurodegenerative diseases including to a large extent, Alzheimer’s disease (AD).
 During the progression of Alzheimer’s disease, many neurons die particularly in the area of the hippocampus.
 Because the hippocampus is an area of the brain involved in memory, AD is primary a disease where afflicted individuals lose their capacity for memory and eventually other important cognitive skills involved in executive functions.

 The primary focus of my lab currently is understanding how inheritance of the apolipoprotein E4 (APOE4) gene greatly enhances dementia risk.
 Although it is well established that inheritance of the APOE4 allele increases the risk of AD approximately tenfold, the mechanism of how this protein contributes to AD pathogenesis remains unknown.
 Emerging data from our lab suggests that the matrix metalloproteinase-9 can generate an amino-terminal fragment of apoE4 that localizes to the nucleus in microglia of the human AD brain.
 We are currently assessing in vitro the mechanisms by which this fragment is taken up by microglia, traffics to the nucleus and ultimately alters gene expression.